 You will be Adjudicated Guilty, meaning you will have a permanent criminal record.
 You will be placed on one year of supervised probation, fined $250, ordered to complete 50 hour of community service, vehicle impoundment of ten (10) days, required to attend and successfully complete an approved DUI Counter Attack School, be evaluated for any substance abuse problems, and undergo any recommended treatment.
 Additionally, local custom requires completion of a Victims Awareness Class.

-- I blew over the legal limit, can I possibly beat the D.U.I.?
+I blew over the legal limit, can I possibly beat the DUI charges?

 Absolutely!
 The machines used by law enforcement are tightly regulated and subject to strict maintenance requirements to be deemed reliable.
 Additionally, the testing itself must be done in a very specific manner.
 The failure to either properly maintain the machines, or to conduct the tests in accordance with the standard testing procedures, may result in the breath test being thrown out altogether, no matter how high your test came back.